 The lecture series will kick off on April 20 with publicist Prof. Dr. Volker Friedrich from Konstanz University of Applied Sciences.
 "He is a professor of communication design and rhetoric," adds Erlemann, "and will take us on a journey to determine the relationship between truth and rhetoric, on a search for criteria to distinguish between legitimate advertising for convictions and populist persuasion."

 All free meetings begin at 18:30 o'clock in each case on Thursdays in the CityKirche Elberfeld, Kirchplatz 2.
 All dates under https://hermeneutik.uni-wuppertal.de/de/ringvorlesung-fakten/

-Kurt Erlemann studied Protestant Theology in Munich, Zurich and Heidelberg.
-He received his doctorate in 1986 and subsequently worked as vicar of the Baden State Church and as a school pastor.
-After his habilitation, he took over professorships in Hamburg and Koblenz.
-Since 1996 he has been head of the chair for New Testament and History of the Old Church at the University of Wuppertal.
+Kurt Erlemann studied Protestant theology in Munich, Zurich and Heidelberg.
+He received his doctorate in 1986 and then worked as a vicar of the Baden State Church and as a school pastor.
+After his habilitation, he took on teaching positions in Hamburg and Koblenz.
+Since 1996 he has held the chair of New Testament and History of the Early Church at Bergische Universität.